 The URL should link to the password management page of your SAML IdP.

 The Convert to SAML Single Sign-On confirmation dialog will appear.

 When conversion is complete, you will be logged out and directed to the logon page of your SAML IdP.

-- Log on to SAP Analytics Cloud with the credentials of your IdP account.
+- Log on to SAP Analytics Cloud with the credentials you used for the verification step.